-Callie has been teaching yoga and other group fitness classes for over a decade.
-She has taught yoga and other fitness classes to all abilities and levels, including total beginners, Oscar-winning actors, MLB players, professional rugby players, Olympians, and those just looking to lead healthier, more active lives.
+Callie has been teaching yoga and other group fitness classes for over sixteen years.
+She has taught all abilities and levels, including total beginners, Oscar-winning actors, MLB players, professional rugby players, Olympians, and those looking to feel more energized and strong in their everyday lives.

 To learn more about Callie, please see our Callie & Hagana page!

 Kate began her barre journey while spending a year abroad in New Zealand, where she trained and started teaching.
 Back in Philly, she returned to her job as a high school French teacher and looked for an opportunity to continue teaching barre, as long as she could find a studio where she felt at home.
 The moment she stumbled upon Tuck, she knew she had found her people.